sigp/lighthouse/book/src/help_vm_move.md

         --debug-level <LEVEL>
             Specifies the verbosity level used when emitting logs to the terminal. [default: info]  [possible values: info, debug, trace, warn, error, crit]
+        --dest-vc-token <PATH>
+            The file containing a token required by the destination validator client.

+        --dest-vc-url <HTTP_ADDRESS>
+            A HTTP(S) address of a validator client using the keymanager-API.
+This validator client is the "destination" and will have new validators added as they are removed from the "source" validator client.
+        --gas-limit <UINT64>
+            All created validators will use this gas limit.
+It is recommended to leave this as the default value by not specifying this flag.
         --genesis-state-url <URL>
             A URL of a beacon-API compatible server from which to download the genesis state.
 Checkpoint sync server URLs can generally be used with this flag.
 If not supplied, a default URL or the --checkpoint-sync-url may